msu-cmse-courses/cmse495-FS25/Weekly-3x3.md

 # Weekly 3x3 Updates (Due Mondays)

-It is expected that everyone will email a individual weekly Three-by-Three reflection to their capstone team on or before class on Monday.
+After team's have been assigned is expected that everyone will email a individual weekly Three-by-Three reflection to their capstone team on or before class on Mondays on days the class meets.
 Then on Monday the team will summarize their individual 3x3's into one group 3x3 reflection that they send to their instructor for feedback:

 > A 3x3 reflection consists of three major topics with exactly three bullet points in each topic (not 2 or 4).
 The three topics include:
 >